stigrs/libsrs/README.md

 LIBSRS extents the C++ STL with N-dimensional dense arrays, packed matrix storage, sparse vectors and matrices, mathematical functions and other utility methods.

-The array, vector, and matrix classes are intended to facilitate easy integration with Intel MKL for fast numerical performance.
+The design criteria for the array, vector, and matrix classes have been numerical correctness, ease of implementation, flexibility, ease of use, and easy integration with the Intel MKL.
+No efforts have been attempted to avoid the creation of temporaries during arithmetic operations since this significantly adds to the code complexity.
+If fast numerical performance is needed, the performance-critical parts of the code, identified through profiling, code should be replaced with Intel MKL functions.

 ## Code of Conduct